Evannessa/Journal-To-Canvas-Slideshow/README.md

 5. You can  change the scene's background image and add extra tiles for decoration, but make sure that the very first tile on the canvas is the tile you wish to display your images.
-6. Open up a journal entry with images (**Note**: This must be a 'text mode' journal entry, not an 'image mode'.)
+6. Open up a journal entry with images (**Note**: This should work with Image Mode journal entries too).
 You should notice the images highlight in white when you hover over them.
 7. Clicking on them will cause the tile in the Display scene to resize/reposition and change to match the image you clicked on.
 8. Have fun!